 As well as financial penalties, there is reputational risk for companies that don’t treat customer data securely.
 Do you want your project to be responsible for your employer being splashed all over the news as the next big data scandal?

 GDPR projects around Europe looked at the overall implications of this risk to the organization, but what what about specifically for your new project?

 Add any risks to the corporate risk register via the correct route, and don’t simply leave them on the project risk register.

-If you run a small business, I highly recommend Suzanne Dibble’s GDPR Pack.
+If you run a small business or work on projects in a small business, I highly recommend Suzanne Dibble’s GDPR Pack.
 It includes a readiness checklist, sample documentation and more, all aimed at getting you compliant in the least possible time and it’s very cost-effective.

 Pin for later reading: